loading gif icon

 The Role of Healthcare Revenue Cycle Management

-The healthcare revenue cycle management definition includes both administrative and clinical functions that contribute to the capture, management, and collection of patient service revenue.
+Healthcare revenue cycle management is the set of administrative and clinical functions that contribute to the capture, management, and collection of patient service revenue.

-The healthcare revenue cycle begins as early as a patient’s preregistration and continues to the point that all the patient’s payments have been collected.
-From the time a patient calls to make an appointment to the remaining zero balance on their account, the revenue cycle is in action.
-In other words, it encompasses the complete journey of a patient’s account.
+The healthcare revenue cycle begins as early as a patient’s preregistration and continues until all payments have been collected and the account balance reaches zero.
+From the time a patient schedules an appointment to the final payment resolution, the revenue cycle is in action.
+In other words, it encompasses the complete financial journey of a patient’s account.

-The healthcare revenue cycle process is complex, balancing many moving parts and players.
-From correctly capturing patients’ personal information to choosing the most appropriate medical codes, there’s ample room for errors with so many details at play.
+The healthcare revenue cycle process is complex, balancing many moving parts and stakeholders across clinical, administrative, and financial operations.
+From correctly capturing patient information to selecting the most appropriate medical codes, there is ample room for errors at every stage.

-Healthcare organizations often approach the revenue cycle in some variation of the following steps:
+Healthcare organizations typically approach the revenue cycle in the following core steps:

 1. Preregistration